trungk18/trungk18.github.io/_posts/2020-05-25-typescript-visitor-pattern-with-google-maps-api.md

 There weren't a lot of examples on Visitor pattern because of its popularity compared to the well-known Factory or Command pattern.
 And with the available example that I could find, it is [very abstraction][0], you wouldn't be able to imagine how to use it in your real-world use case.

 In Zyllem, we are using it extensively on the server-side code.
 On the client-side, I took me sometimes to have my first visitor running on production.
+The example below was not that first one though :))

 ## Use case